GarnierLenny/beyond_boxes/README.md

 # beyond_sokoban
 beyond_sokoban is a sokoban replica made with C and ncruses

-Once you have cloned the repo and downloaded the ncurses library, execute the "play_script" script by typing in a terminal "./play_scipt".
+Once you have cloned the repo and downloaded the ncurses library, execute the "play_script" script by typing in a terminal "./play_script".

 If you want to play with a custom map you have an example file named "exmaple_map" which shows how a map is done.

+# custom map conception

 For custom maps:
     '#': walls player and boxes cannot go through